Learn About B2B Commerce

 - Describe the benefits of combining B2B Commerce and CRM data.

-B2C isn’t the only game in town.
-While Salesforce B2C Commerce focuses on online retail shoppers, there’s another whole area of ecommerce with its own demands and capabilities, namely B2B—business to business.
+While Salesforce B2C Commerce focuses on online retail shoppers, there’s another whole area of ecommerce with its own demands and capabilities—B2B—business to business.

-Salesforce B2B Commerce enables organizations to create exceptional ecommerce websites that are specifically designed for businesses making purchases online.
-B2B commerce customers want easy online access to suppliers so they can buy products, typically in bulk, to run their businesses.
+Salesforce B2B Commerce enables organizations to create ecommerce storefronts that are specifically designed for businesses making large volume purchases from other businesses online.
+B2B commerce customers need easy online access to suppliers so they can buy products to run their businesses.

 - Authenticated sites including logins for each visitor

-- Shopping carts that can accommodate hundreds or thousands of SKUs per order
+- Shopping carts that can accommodate hundreds or thousands of items per order

-- Two-click reorders to make large, frequent orders fast and easy
+- Rapid reorders to make large, frequent orders fast and easy—in just a few clicks

 - Custom storefront themes for a unique look and feel for each account

-- Custom product catalogs by account for exclusive items or a selected subset of products
+- Specific product catalogs by account for a selected subset of products

 - Negotiated/contract pricing by account or by customer segment